← Heimdall Docs

 body: JSON.stringify({

-client_id: process.env.HEIMDALL_CLIENT_ID,
+clientId: process.env.HEIMDALL_CLIENT_ID,

-client_secret: process.env.HEIMDALL_CLIENT_SECRET,
+clientSecret: process.env.HEIMDALL_CLIENT_SECRET,

 }),